-Deferred tax assets and liabilities of prior periods are classified as current or noncurrent according to the classification of the related asset or liability.
-Significant components of the Company's deferred tax assets and liabilities as of December 31, 2015 and 2014 are as follows (in thousands):
+Significant components of the Company's deferred tax assets and liabilities as of December 31, 2016 and 2015 are as follows (in thousands):

-Decem ber 31,

-2015 2014

-Deferred tax assets:

-Reserves and allowances not currently deductible for tax purposes \$ 14,292 \$ 15,861

-Basis difference related to fixed assets 10,170 10,943

-Compensation and benefits.
-8,964 8,147

-Basis difference for inventory valuation 1,764 1,526

-Compensatory stock options and rights 3,659 4,334

-Deferred revenue and other 169 201

-Operating loss carryforwards 96,067 100,227

-Tax credit carryforwards 19,787 15,987

-Basis difference related to intangible assets with a definite life 16,617 15,557

-Other (162) 435

-Total deferred tax assets 171,327 173,218

-Valuation allowance for deferred tax assets (164,616) (165,427)

-Deferred tax assets, net of valuation allowance \$ 6,711 \$ 7,791

-Deferred tax liabilities:

-Prepaid expenses (868) (1,368)

-Basis difference related to intangible assets with an indefinite life (33,974) (34,065)

-Total deferred tax liabilities (34,842) (35,433)

-Net deferred tax liabilities \$ (28,131) \$ (27,642)

-Net deferred tax assets (liabilities) are shown on the accompanying consolidated balance sheets as follows:

-Current deferred tax assets \$ - \$ 5,081

-Non-current deferred tax assets 6,962 2,346

-Current deferred tax liabilities (26)

-Non-current deferred tax liabilities (35,093) (35,043)

-Net deferred tax liabilities \$ (28,131) \$ (27,642)
+Decem ber 31, 2016 2015 Deferred tax assets: Reserves and allowances not currently deductible for tax purposes \$ 15,506 \$ 14,292 Basis difference related to fixed assets 9,697 10,170 Compensation and benefits 9,273 8,964 Basis difference for inventory valuation 2,100 1,764 Compensatory stock options and rights 5,715 3,659 Deferred revenue and other 226 169 Operating loss carryforwards 75,110 96,067 Tax credit carryforwards 32,730 19,787 Basis difference related to intangible assets with a definite life 13,993 16,617 Other 389 (162) Total deferred tax assets.
+164,739 171,327 Valuation allowance for deferred tax assets.
+(16,515) (164,616) Deferred tax assets, net of valuation allowance \$ 148,224 \$ 6,711 Deferred tax liabilities: Prepaid expenses (1,082) (868) Basis difference related to intangible assets with an indefinite life (33,974) Total deferred tax liabilities (35,113) (34,842) Net deferred tax liabilities \$ 113,111 \$ (28,131) Net deferred tax assets (liabilities) are shown on the accompanying consolidated balance sheets as follows: Non-current deferred tax assets \$ 114,707 \$ 6,962 Non-current deferred tax liabilities (1,596) (35,093) Net deferred tax assets (liabilities) \$ 113,111 \$ (28,131)

-The change in net deferred taxes in 2015 of \$489,000 is comprised of a net deferred expense of \$26,000 related to the change in the basis difference of intangible assets with an indefinite life, a net deferred expense of \$121,000 related to foreign and separate state jurisdictions for which no valuation allowance has been provided, and an expense of \$342,000 related to foreign currency translation adjustments.
+The net change in net deferred taxes in 2016 of \$141,242,000 is comprised of a net deferred tax benefit of \$148,100,000 related to the change in valuation allowance, a net deferred tax expense of \$6,511,000 related to current year deferred tax changes, and an expense of \$348,000 related to foreign currency translation adjustments.
+The \$148,100,000 change in the valuation allowance is comprised of a \$156,600,000 one-time benefit related to the valuation allowance reversal, offset by \$8,500,000 of current year generated valuation allowance and certain adjustments.

 Deferred tax assets and liabilities result from temporary differences between the financial reporting and tax bases of assets and liabilities and are measured using the enacted tax rates and laws that are anticipated to be in effect at the time the differences are expected to reverse.
-The realization of the deferred tax assets, including the loss and credit carry forwards listed above, is subject to the Company generating sufficient taxable income during the periods in which the temporary differences become realizable.
+The realization of the deferred tax assets, including loss and credit carry forwards, is subject to the Company generating sufficient taxable income during the periods in which the temporary differences become realizable.
 In accordance with the applicable accounting rules, the Company maintains a valuation allowance for a deferred tax asset when it is deemed to be more likely than not that some or all of the deferred tax assets will not be realized.
 In evaluating whether a valuation allowance is required under such rules, the Company considers all available positive and negative evidence, including prior operating results, the nature and reason for any losses, its forecast of future taxable income, and the dates on which any deferred tax assets are expected to expire.
 These assumptions require a significant amount of judgment, including estimates of future taxable income.
 These estimates are based on the Company's best judgment at the time made based on current and projected circumstances and conditions.